 The future of the IPA power plant, after the original contract expires in 2027, has been finalized.
 Because of California air emission law changes, which outlaw any coal fired power generation to cross California state lines, the future of the coal fired plant has been altered.
 The California municipal utilities consume up to 95% of the generation from the plant and so keeping those cities in the entitlement mix was imperative.
 Therefore, the IPA Board and staff proposed a change of fuel from coal to natural gas prior to the agreement expiration, a move that has kept all of the current shareholders in the mix.
-All 36 owners have signed the agreement to allow IPA to study, engineer, and actively begin modification of the plant.
+All 36 owners have signed the agreement to allow IPA to study, engineer, and actively begin modification of the plant with an estimated construction completion of 2027.